-- The Office of Study Abroad requires that all students studying abroad must have access to a credit card during their time abroad.
+- Global Fairfield requires that all students studying abroad must have access to a credit card during their time abroad.
 This requirement is for safety purposes and is especially essential in cases of emergency.

 - Credit cards may be in the name of a parent or guardian as long as the student is authorized to use the card.
-Please note that host countries often have similar requirements for students studying abroad; be sure to check specific consulate requirements for more details.
+Please note that some host countries have different requirements for students applying for a study visa; be sure to check specific consulate requirements for more details.

 Many study abroad locations require that students have their own bank account not attached to their parent or guardian.
 Students should search if their current bank has ATM’s abroad or if they have international

 partners where students can withdraw funds.
 Typically, these partner banks will not charge usage fees for withdrawals but may charge a fee for converting USD to the local country’s currency.

 Students should also notify their bank that they’ll be traveling so the bank doesn't’t cancel their debit credit due to perceived suspicious activity.
 Although bringing the proper currency is not required for travel into the country, it is certainly helpful for the first few days before the student is able to locate an ATM, as taxis and some small businesses do not take credit cards.

 Students can purchase local currency prior to their program start date directly through their bank.
 We do not recommend students travel with large sums of cash – please visit The U.S. Department of State – Bureau of Consular Affairs website and read your country specific information.
 This website will tell you any currency restrictions for entry.
 Though